6034 West Courtyard Drive, Suite 100, Austin, TX 78730

 Contact an Austin High Net Worth Divorce Lawyer

 If you have questions about handling out-of-state property in your Austin high net worth divorce, an experienced Texas high asset divorce lawyer can discuss your case with you.
 For additional matters in your divorce, a complex child custody attorney or complex litigation attorney can help.
-Contact Powers and Kerr, PLLC online or call our office at 512-610-6199.
+Contact Powers Kerr & Rashidi, PLLC online or call our office at 512-610-6199.

 Source: